The fastest way to get to Lisbon is to fly nonstop from US cities.

 TAP Portugal offers daily direct flights between Miami and Lisbon.
 Flying time is eight to nine hours.

 United Airlines and TAP Portugal offer daily direct flights from JFK and Newark airports.
 Flying time is approximately seven hours (a bit longer westbound).

 American Airlines offers a daily direct flight from Philadelphia Airport (PHL) to Lisbon between March and October.
 Flying time is around eight hours.

 Fly from San Francisco to Lisbon

-TAP Portugal will launch nonstop flights from San Francisco Airport to Lisbon starting 10 June 2019.
-The Portuguese carrier will operate five weekly flights – Monday, Tuesday, Thursday, Saturday and Sunday.
-Flying time will be approximately twelve hours.
+TAP Portugal has nonstop flights from San Francisco Airport to Lisbon as of 10 June 2019.
+The Portuguese carrier operates five weekly flights – Monday, Tuesday, Thursday, Saturday, and Sunday.
+Flying time is approximately twelve hours.

 Fly from Washington, D.C. to Lisbon

-TAP Portugal will launch nonstop flights from Dulles International Airport to Lisbon starting 16 June 2019.
-There will be five flights per week – Monday, Wednesday, Thursday, Friday and Sunday.
-Flying time will be about seven and a half hours.
+TAP Portugal operates nonstop flights from Dulles International Airport to Lisbon.
+There are five flights per week – Monday, Wednesday, Thursday, Friday, and Sunday.
+Flying time is about seven-and-a-half hours.

 US citizens traveling to Portugal as visitors do not need a visa for stays under 90 days; only a valid passport is required.
 For more information see the Bureau of Consular Affairs website.